canonical/mlflow-operator/README.md

 * [ ] Write intro explaining why you'd want to do this
 * [ ] Publish to charm store
 * [ ] Expose MLflow GUI on MetalLB
-* [ ] Make it work for namespaces other than admin
+* [ ] Make it work for namespaces other than admin - by documenting/scripting how to copy poddefaults into new namespaces for manual setup
 * [ ] Spell out the above tutorial explicitly rather than getting the user to run a script
 * [ ] Reference various juju/kubeflow bugs that can cause things to fail
 * [x] Record demo video